-Cascading beautifully amidst lush foliage, Mag-Aso Falls is a must-see Negros Occidental destination.
+Cascading beautifully amidst lush foliage, Mag-Aso Falls is a must-see Negros Occidental tourist attraction.
 It’s known for its crystal-clear turquoise waters that will give you instant relief.

-What I love doing is to swim right on the base of the falls while its cascading waters give a rejuvenating massage.
+What I love doing is swimming right at the base of the falls while its cascading waters give a rejuvenating massage.
 Ah, what a way to escape the daily hustles and bustles.
 If you’re planning to have an overnight stay, there are cottages and rooms you can rent.

 - Location/Jump-off: Brgy Oringao, Kabankalan City

 - Entrance Fee: Php 50 per person

 If you’re up for a thrilling hike, trek your way to Mount Mandalagan, one of the formidable peaks in the province.
 Along the way, you’ll pass by Tinagong Dagat, and sulfuric vents.